PahanJayatilake/LinkedIn-DataScrape/README.md

 For this code to run you will need to download several packages: Selenium and Chrome Webdriver

 # Selenium
+'''bash
-/python -m pip install selenium/
+python -m pip install selenium
+'''